 Having worked with various media companies, I can say that reputable publishers often go dark one to two weeks before Election Day on election-related editorials, letters, and press releases.
 I can’t speak for everyone as times change, along with management, ownership and policy and there’s a few that don’t appear to care so much about what they publish these days.
 Here at Folsom Times, we’re honoring that tradition, and we’ve notified readers over the past month and a half that political content would pause close to Election Day.

 Any political advertiser that is part of our advertising has come to our company to advertise. and advertising is very different from editorial and includes all of the required funding disclosures upon it to align with common media standards.
-We also do not accept payment to publish an articles, that would be highly unethical of us and we are not in the business of “hit pieces” on businesses or individuals.
+We also do not accept payment to publish any such articles, that would be highly unethical of us and we are not in the business of “hit pieces” on businesses or individuals.
 Believe it or not, we have declined such financial offers in the past to publish a “hit piece,” from disgruntled consumers and others and will continue doing so in all editorial content, not just the of a political nature.

 With our cutoff for campaign content now in effect, I’ll end with this simple bit of advice: Get out and vote!
 If there’s a candidate or issue you care about, exercise your right to vote on it.